 Will my high school student need to pass ACT to graduate?

 Students are NOT required to pass the assessment for graduation.
 Beginning with the class of 2017, all students need to pass a civics test for graduation.

 What are the benefits of these assessments?

 The assessment results provide teachers, parents and students with valuable information about how students are doing and if they are prepared for the next grade and eventually for college and career.
 Students should use the test as an opportunity to check on their progress without the anxiety of needing to pass to graduate.

 Scores on the AzMERIT/AIMS and ACT parent score reports will show performance levels.
 There are four performance levels that describe the general skills and abilities for students who take the AzMERIT.
 Students who score in the "Proficient" or "Highly Proficient" range are likely to be ready for the next grade or course.
 Students who score in the "Partially Proficient" or "Minimally Proficient" range are likely to need support to be ready for the next grade or course.
 Each test has three or more scoring categories that describe the content in different parts of the test, which will be shown on the back of the family score report.
 There is a short paragraph that will describe the student's understanding of the content in this scoring category based on his or her ability level.

 What if my child is not a good test taker?

-Your child's school and teacher can provide suggestions for helping your child successfully know and demonstrate his or her understanding of the state standards, which is what the AzMERIT test is based on.
+Your child's school and teacher can provide suggestions for helping your child successfully know and demonstrate his or her understanding of the state standards, which is what the AzMERIT, AIMS, and ACT tests are based on.
 Throughout the school year, there are many ways teachers assess how students are doing in their classroom, including classwork, homework, quizzes, projects, and teacher and counselor observations about your child's growth.
-The results from AzMERIT should be used along with all of this information to ensure your child is on track to succeed.
+The results from AzMERIT, AIMS, and ACT should be used along with all of this information to ensure your child is on track to succeed.